oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

     -   User will also be able to attach/detach a shared disk through the disks sub tab of the VMs main tab,
     -   The administrator can attach/detach a shared raw disk from the disks main tab.
 *   Remove shared disk
-    -   User will be able to delete a shared disk from the disks sub tab in the VMs sub tab.
+    -   User will be able to remove a shared disk from the disks sub tab in the VMs sub tab.

 #### Installation/Upgrade